ChrisEke/talkyard-k8s/README.md

     mkdir talkyard && cd talkyard
     ```

-2. Setup `kustomization.yaml`-file. secretGenerator for mandatory secrets has been included in example below.
+2. Setup `kustomization.yaml`-file.
+Example configMapGenerator and secretGenerator has been included for mandatory configuration and secrets.

     ```shell
     cat << EOF > kustomization.yaml